GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/data-platform-foundations/README.md

 A full reference of IAM roles managed by the Data Platform [is available here](./IAM.md).

 Using of service account keys within a data pipeline exposes to several security risks deriving from a credentials leak.
-This example shows how to leverage impersonation to avoid the need of creating keys.
+This blueprint shows how to leverage impersonation to avoid the need of creating keys.

 ### User groups